Previous dayMarch 25, 2026Next day

 3.1 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 72 km ESE of Sand Point, Alaska with origin time 20:54 UTC on March 25, 2026.
-Coming 1 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+Reports of a magnitude 2.2 earthquake 72 km ESE of Sand Point, Alaska came in on March 25, 2026 at 20:54 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 1 hours earlier.
 At a depth of just 3.1 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 55.195°, -159.382°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 55.195°N, -159.382°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25